Marquee Moon: Recording and production

-In August 1976, Television signed a recording deal with Elektra Records, who promised Verlaine he could produce the band's first album with the condition that he would be assisted by a well-known recording engineer.
+In August 1976, Television signed a recording deal with Elektra Records, which promised Verlaine he could produce the band's first album with the condition that he would be assisted by a well-known recording engineer.
 Verlaine, who did not want to be guided in the studio by a famous producer, enlisted engineer Andy Johns based on his work for the Rolling Stones' 1973 album Goats Head Soup.
 Lloyd was also impressed by Johns, who he said had produced "some of the great guitar sounds in rock".
 Johns was credited as the co-producer on Marquee Moon.
 Elektra did not query Television's studio budget for the recording.

 Television recorded Marquee Moon in September 1976 at A & R Recording in New York City.
 In preparation for the album's recording, Television had rehearsed for four to six hours a day and six to seven days a week.
 Lloyd said they were "both really roughshod musicians on one hand and desperadoes on the other, with the will to become good".
 During preparations, the band rejected most of the material they had written over the course of three years.
 Once they were in the studio, they recorded two new songs for the album—"Guiding Light" and "Torn Curtain"—and older songs such as "Friction", "Venus", and the title track, which had become a standard at their live shows.
 Verlaine said that, because he had predetermined the structure of the album, only those eight songs and a few others were attempted during the recording sessions.

 For most of Marquee Moon, Johns recorded Television as they performed live in the studio.
 A few songs were recorded in one take, including the title track, which Ficca assumed was a rehearsal.
-Johns suggested the group record another take of the song, but Verlaine told him to "forget it".
-Verlaine and Lloyd's guitars were recorded and multi-tracked to left and right channels, and the final recordings were left uncompressed and unadorned with studio effects.
+Johns suggested that the group record another take of the song, but Verlaine told him to "forget it".
+Verlaine and Lloyd's guitars were recorded to the left and right channels respectively, and the final recordings were left unadorned by effects or compression.